golyakoff/linux-info/doc/RaspberryOS/README.md

 ```
 ls *.deb
 ```
-We should see the list of all the packages prepared.
+We should see the list of prepared packages .
 ```
 linuxcnc-uspace_2.9.2_arm64.deb
 linuxcnc-uspace-dev_2.9.2_arm64.deb